Application of Rubber Fatigue Analysis with Endurica Software – an Endurica Master Workshop

 - Dealing with Variable amplitude loading in fatigue analysis

-Access registration information by clicking on the blue text below for our next classes:
+Access registration information by clicking on the blue text below for our next workshops:

 Need to print a copy for your company to process?
-Theory-and-Application-Master Course-Endurica-Software
+Theory-and-Application-Master-Course-Endurica-Software-2021-Online

 Dr. Will Mars is an internationally acclaimed authority on the topic of damage mechanics in elastomers, and an award-winning speaker.
-He brings to his lectures two decades of experience developing product testing and simulation methods in the rubber industry, as well as experience teaching graduate courses as an adjunct professor at the University of Toledo.
+He brings to his lectures nearly three decades of experience developing product testing and simulation methods in the rubber industry, and experience teaching graduate courses as an adjunct professor at the University of Toledo.
 Dr. Mars has received several awards for his scientific contributions and innovations, including the 2017 Arnold Smith Special Service Award and the 2007 Sparks-Thomas Award — both from the Rubber Division ACS (American Chemical Society), and the 1999 Henry Fuchs Award of the SAE (Society of Automotive Engineers) Fatigue Design & Evaluation Committee.
-Dr. Mars is also the current editor of the journal Rubber Chemistry & Technology and is a past editor of Tire Science Technology.
+Dr. Mars is the current President of the Tire Society and has served as editor of both the journal Rubber Chemistry & Technology and the Tire Science Technology journal.

 What Attendees are Saying . . .